pratikisc/ISCSalesOps/SFDC Case Bookings/000 Base Table: Cases grouped by Opportunities.md

 ---
 title: Base Table for Cases with Opportunity
-NOTE: Only Bookings with Commission Processing flag = NULL are included; Only Renewal, Amendment, Transfer included in grouping.
+NOTE: Only Bookings with Commission Processing flag = NULL are included; Only Renewal, Term Extension, Amendment, Transfer included in grouping.
 View Name: sfdc-case-w0001-t0000-a1-base-table
 Status: Interim View.
 ---